Joshua earned an MBA from USF and he writes mostly about software and technology.

 The IFERROR function has a very simple syntax shown below.

-There are two argument that are required to use this function.
+There are two arguments that are required to use this function.

-This needs to be a cell reference, a calculation, a function or series of functions.
+This needs to be a cell reference, a calculation, a function, or a series of functions.

 Value if Error Occurs